pabvald/scibot-visualisation/client/src/README.md

 The global styles as well as sytle-related constants (e.g. color palette) should be defined in this file.

-In order to import the `styles.scss` and get access to the variables defined in it within a particular component's style file, you can include the following import statement:
+In order to import the `styles.scss` and get access to the variables defined in it from a particular component's style file, you can include the following import statement:

 ```css
 @import './<relative path>/styles.scss';